riteshraj-shetage/gh-actions/spotify-collabs/README.md

-# 🎶 Collaborative Playlist (CI/CD Experiment)
+# 🎶 Spotify Embed Gallary (CI/CD Experiment)

-This project is a **community playlist wall** powered by GitHub Actions and Spotify’s oEmbed API.
+This project is a **Spotify Embed Gallery** powered by GitHub Actions and Spotify’s oEmbed API.
 Contributors can add their favorite **tracks** or **artists**, and the site will automatically update with playable Spotify embeds.

 ---